-Overactive bladder represents a collection of symptoms that include:
+Overactive bladder is not a single disease.
+Instead it represents a collection of symptoms that include:

 Urine leakage and bladder control problems can have many possible causes.
 These include: